zacharias-pavlatos/Instagram-Unfolow/README.md

 # Instagram-Unfolow
-Unfollow Users on Instagram Who Don’t Follow You Back
+Unfollow Users on Instagram Who Don’t Follow You Back.
+Made for business purposes, use it with caution...

 # How to use
 ## Create a Bookmarklet